OESH La Vida v2.0 Saguaro

 The OESH La Vida v2.0 runs a ½ size small.
-Please consider buying a ½ size larger than your regular running shoes.
-For example, if you normally wear a women’s US size 8 running shoe, please consider ordering a women’s US size 8.5 in the OESH La Vida v2.0.
+We suggest buying a ½ size larger than your regular running shoes.
+For example, if you normally wear a women’s US size 8 running shoe, we recommend ordering a women’s US size 8.5 in the OESH La Vida v2.0.

 Note: Consider removing the included (optional) shoe liner to create additional roominess (in terms of both height and width) within the shoe.
 Removing the OESH La Vida v2.0’s liner can also make it easier for these shoes to accommodate Correct Toes as well as feet that are wider or possess a high instep.
 Removing the liner does not, in any way, affect the performance of the shoe and may, in fact, improve foot comfort.